javaee/mojarra/test/README.txt

  -------------

   Once you have deployed the tests to Glassfish you are ready to go ahead and test.
-From the same directory you deployed you will run the tests.
+From the same directory you deployed the web application(s) you will run the tests.

     mvn -Pintegration
       [-Dwebapp.projectStage=[Production|Development]]